Enterprise-connect/documentation/SOP_upgrades.md

 <A NAME="top">

-# Blue-Green Service Upgrade Process (INCOMPLETE / IN-PROGRESS 2/1/2018)
+# Blue-Green Service Upgrade Process

+This document is currently a work in progress due to an imminent deprecation of the Jenkins instance we use to perform the steps explained herein.
+As the migration is finalized, the instructions will be updated to reflect more precisely the steps involved.

 ## Sec 1 : Purpose